* BlackBerry abandons sale plans, to replace CEO

 Indeed, St. Louis Federal Reserve President James Bullard told CNBC television the Fed should not rush a decision to scale back its asset purchase program because of low inflation.

 Data on Monday showed new orders of non-military capital goods other than aircraft, an indicator of business spending plans, fell 1.3 percent during September, a sign that companies had cut investment plans sharply as politicians argued over the budget and debt limit.

 But recent manufacturing data has been stronger than expected, lending weight to the argument that the economy may be sturdy enough to handle an earlier-than-expected tapering of the central bank's bond-buying program, which has helped buoy growth and the equity market for much of the year.

 "In some ways you could say 'mission accomplished' for the Fed," said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois.

 "By broaching that (tapering) story early, yes they did have a fall off but now the markets adapted to it - they know it must end and it probably will end soon."

 Weyerhaeuser Co gained 0.3 percent to $30.44 after the company said it would sell its homebuilding division to Tri Pointe Homes Inc in a $2.7 billion deal that will leave Weyerhaeuser shareholders in control of one of the 10 largest homebuilders in the United States.
 Tri Pointe shares jumped 11.4 percent to $17.13.

-Kellogg Co advanced 1.5 percent to $63.25 in light premarket trade after the cereal maker reported a 3 percent rise in quarterly profit, and said it would slash 7 percent of its workforce by 2017.
+Kellogg Co advanced 4 percent to $64.76 after the cereal maker reported a 3 percent rise in quarterly profit, and said it would slash 7 percent of its workforce by 2017.